gdscwm/react-portfolio/README.md

 <hr />

-Certainly!
-I'll modify the README to reflect the changes and improvements we've discussed.
-Here's an updated version of the "Adding responsive web design" section:

 ## Implementing responsive web design

 When creating your portfolio, one thing to keep in mind is making sure that it is responsive to a variety of devices and renders well no matter the window or screen size of the device.